THE JOHN MILLER BURNAM CLASSICAL LIBRARY

 Today, collection efforts focus comprehensively on all aspects of the ancient Greek and Roman world.
 Research materials, whether print, electronic or other formats, cover history, archaeology, language and literature, art, numismatics, science and technology, papyrology, epigraphy and patristics.
 Furthermore, the Classics Library provides extensive coverage in materials on Byzantine and Modern Greece and strong coverage on ancient Egypt, the Ancient Near East, and paleography.
 Additionally, the library has a significant collection of 19th century German dissertations and Programmschriften.

-Classics researchers have also benefited from electronic resources supplied by OhioLINK and the University of Cincinnati Libraries, including e-journals on the Electronic Journal Center at OhioLINK and the locally supported JSTOR journal packages.
+As of May 2015, library holdings total over 269,000 items in the library facility.
+The Classics Library currently subscribes to approximately 2,000 serials and monographic series or sets.
+The library’s annual growth rate for print materials usually ranges between 4,000 and 5,000 items.
+In addition, UC library users have access to considerable online resources.
+The Classics Library provides access to many electronic databases specific to the field of classics, including the major bibliographic indexes, subject specific databases, and important image databases.
+Classics researchers have also benefited from electronic resources supplied by OhioLINK and the University of Cincinnati Libraries, including OhioLINK e-journal packages and the locally supported JSTOR journal packages.
 E-books are also made available through OhioLINK and the University of Cincinnati Libraries.
 Finally, the collection of Hebrew Union College is useful for the provision of supplemental material, especially in the areas of Near Eastern archaeology and Judaic studies.

-Selection of current materials, at an upper-division and graduate/research level in all European languages, is as exhaustive as possible; likewise, retrospective purchasing is actively pursued.
+Selection of current materials, at an upper-division and graduate/research level in all European languages, is as exhaustive as possible; likewise, retrospective purchasing is selectively pursued upon request.
 When new serial subscriptions are established, available back volumes or access to online archives are purchased.
 Although a majority of materials are purchased through individual titles, we have three foreign language approval plans: Harrassowitz (begun in the 1960's); Casalini (1986); and, Puvill (mid 1980’s).
-English language titles are provided by Yankee Book Peddler and supplemented by slips from B.H.
-Blackwell.
-Finally, exchange programs are handled directly by the Classics Library.
+English language titles are provided by Yankee Book Peddler.
+Finally, a few exchange programs are handled directly by the Classics Library.